 However, one important thing remains that it may be a test from Almighty Allah to test the patience of the parents and surely He will reward them if they receive this calamity with contentment and acceptance.

-All of us should be prepared for our destiny and should think about what have we offered for achieving that destiny.
+All of us should be prepared for our destiny and should think about what we have offered for achieving that destiny.

-As much as we think about the destiny of these little children and embryos who have not done any single deed or even taken a single breath, we should also think how thankful we are to the blessings of Allah and how patient we are in the tests He gives to us.
+As much as we think about the destiny of these little children and unborn fetus who have not done any single deed or even taken a single breath, we should also think how thankful we are to the blessings of Allah and how patient we are in the tests He gives to us.

 We should pray day and night that Allah alleviates the sufferings of those who suffer and increase the rewards of those who show patience in face of tribulations.